nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a resident

-1. Deleting a person while all persons are being shown
+1. Deleting a resident while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all residents using the `list` command.
+Multiple residents in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First resident is deleted from the list.
+Details of the deleted resident shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No resident is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+2. _{ more test cases …​ }_

+### Deleting multiple residents

+1. Deleting multiple residents while all persons are being shown

+    1. Prerequisites: List all residents using the `list` command.
+Multiple residents in the list.

+    1. Test case: `remove /any r/02-02 g/M h/D t/friend` <br>
+       Expected: residents are deleted accordingly.
+Number of residents deleted shown in the status message.
+    1. Test case: `remove any/ r/02-02 g/M h/D t/friend` <br>
+       Expected: Residents are not deleted.
+Error details shown in the status message.
+    1. Other incorrect delete commands to try: `remove`, `remove x`, `...` (where x is any other string that is not the specifier)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_